Share:

 Over-prescription of reflux medications is causing risk to patients

-In July 2017, we posted an article on research that linked common reflux drugs to increase risk of premature death.
-The research indicated that medications such as Nexium, Somac or Pariet were linked with increased risks of kidney disease, dementia and bone fractures in people with osteoporosis.
+The research indicated that reflux medications such as Nexium, Somac or Pariet were linked with increased risks of kidney disease, dementia and bone fractures in people with osteoporosis.

 Since this time, there have been education programs by organisations such as NPS MedicineWise aimed at reducing the rate of prescription of these drugs.
-A new Australian study has found that despite the known risks, rates of inappropriate prescribing remain high.
+A new Australian study has found that despite the known risks, rates of inappropriate prescribing reflux medications remain high.
 The researchers found:

 Despite the promotion of stepping down or discontinuing PPI [proton pump inhibitor] treatment in these initiatives, we did not observe any changes in the rates of switching to lower PPI strengths or discontinuation of treatment

-irThe study findings are concerning for consumers taking these types of medications, given the known risks associated with the long term use of these drugs.
-Consumers taking the medications should discuss the risks of long term use with their regular doctor.
+The study findings are concerning for consumers taking these types of medications, given the known risks associated with the long-term use of these drugs.
+Consumers taking the medications should discuss the risks of long-term use with their regular doctor.
 In our article on hospital complications and medical negligence, we recommended 7 questions to ask a doctor to reduce risk of complications arising from medical treatment:

 In 2018 the Harvard University recommended 7 questions to ask a doctor when they prescribe a new medication.
 These are: